JuanchoGithub/gym-tracker/README.md

 ### 💊 Nutrition & Health
 *   **Supplement Wizard:** Generates a personalized supplement schedule based on weight, gender, goals (cut/bulk), and medical conditions.
+*   **Behavioral Drift Detection:** A reactive system that analyzes your log timestamps.
+If you consistently mark "Morning" supplements as taken at 2 PM, the app learns your habit and suggests permanently updating the schedule to match your reality.
 *   **Proactive Supplement Coach:** An AI engine that actively reviews your training volume trends to suggest stack adjustments (e.g., "Add Creatine" if volume spikes, or "Remove Pre-workout" during injury deloads).
+*   **Hybrid Library:** Combine the AI-generated plan with fully custom entries.
+Add your own supplements manually and track them alongside generated recommendations.
 *   **Context-Aware Scheduling:** Automatically adjusts supplement timing (e.g., moving Protein from Breakfast to Lunch) based on your workout schedule.
 *   **Smart Correlations:** Analyzes workout history against supplement logs to find correlations (e.g., "You lift 5% more volume when taking Creatine").
 *   **In-App Stock Alerts:** Visual badges and reminders within the daily schedule when supplies run low.

 ---

-## 🧠 Technical Deep Dive: The Math Behind the App
+## 🧠 Technical Deep Dive: The Math & Tech Behind the App

 Fortachon runs entirely client-side using `localStorage`.
 Below are the core algorithms driving the analytics.